STORM workshop at DHC+ Summer School in EnergyVille

 How to get involved?

 All interested parties are invited to sponsor or collaborate with the 5th International DHC+ Summer School.
 This is an ideal way to demonstrate your organisation’s commitment to the field of sustainable energy and youth engagement.
-If you would like more information on sponsorship opportunities or you would like to suggest a possible collaboration, please contact Inés Arias Iglesias at dhcplus@euroheat.org
+If you would like more information on sponsorship opportunities or you would like to suggest a possible collaboration, please contact Inés Arias Iglesias at dhcplus [at] euroheat.org